FHantke/brave-browser-wiki/January-17,-2018-chromium-fork-Update.md

 - Sergey Zhukovsky is not working on chromium-fork directly but the native ledger-client which we'll use.
 - Sriram Venkataram is lightly testing builds as they become available.
 - James Mudgett has helped with icon image resources.
+- Anthony Tseng has helped with some build problems on Windows and did some work towards debranding but is not currently sourced on this project.
+He may help out more if opportunities come up between muon updates.

 ## Hiring

-- We're looking at expanding the team by 2 people in the short term to help deliver chromium-fork.
+- We're looking at expanding the team by 2 people in the short term to help deliver chromium-fork on schedule.
 - Jocelyn will be joining the security team in Feb 12 to help.
 - eV is helping to find a devops / dev candidate that can help get buildbot setup and work on the update server.